-Any person who takes custody of any lost or abandoned animal, or any animal running at large, shall report the animal as such to an animal protection officer within twenty-four (24) hours after taking custody thereof.
+Any person who takes custody of any lost or abandoned animal, or any animal running at large, shall report the animal as such to an animal control protection officer within twenty-four (24) hours after taking custody thereof.

-6.08.120 - Transferred to 6.11.020.
+6.08.120 --Transferred to 6.11.020 Animal Waste, Odor and Noise.